 How is the Wheeler Centre addressing risks associated with the Covid-19 coronavirus?

 We continue to closely monitor public health warnings and directions, and to work with State Library Victoria and Creative Victoria on determining a safe and appropriate level of activity.
-This includes the care we extend to the artists and speakers in our programming and publishing, as well as our staff.
+This includes the care we extend to the artists and speakers in our programming and other projects, as well as our staff.

 Do I have to book?